fastly/fastly-lem/README.md

 ### Configuration
 `fastly-lem` takes a parameter `-configFile` that points to the LEM configuration file, a TOML formatted config file.
 Currently, the only configuration that customers need to change from the included template file (lem.config.tmpl) is the `[bigquery]` section.
 The following fields are included in the configuration:

 *  Top level `[fastly]` block.
-Anything inside this block should not be touched or changed by customers.
+The params `dictionary_name` and `logging_config_name` should not be touched or changed by customers.
 Inside the `[fastly]` block are
-  * `dictionary_name` the name of the Edge Dictionary used to conditionally turn on and off logging
+  * `dictionary_name` the name of the Edge Dictionary used to conditionally turn on and off logging.
+This value MUST be `lem_logging`
-  * `logging_config_name` - The name of the bigQuery configuration in the service
+  * `logging_config_name` - The name of the bigQuery configuration in the service.
+This value MUST be `LEMBigQuery`
+  * `sample_rate` - A configurable string value between 0 and 100 to determine what percentage of traffic we should log.
+Useful if traffic volumes are very high and you only want to send a sample of traffic.
   * `[[fastly.snippet]]` - An array of snippets required to make the advanced logging work
 * `[bigquery]` - Customer specific BigQuery configuration